loading

 Extra options

-The following options come from the @tanstack/react-virtual API are not required, but might be useful:
+The following options come from the @tanstack/react-virtual API directly and are not required, but might be useful:

 overscan

 Sets the number of rows to render off-screen.
 This is useful if your table rows are "popping in" while scrolling.
 Developers should experiment with different values.
-Make note of how many rows are visibe at any given time on your table, and set a number between 0.5x and 1.5x that amount as a start.
+Make note of how many rows are visible at any given time, and set a number between 0.5x and 1.5x that amount to start.

 The default value for overscan is 5.